 The Case for Humanitarian Drones

-How drones can dramatically change aid – if only we can overcome the stigma
+Jack C. Chow on how drones can dramatically change aid – if only we can overcome the stigma associated with them.

 In my April 2012 article for Foreign Policy, “Predators for Peace,” I sketched a vision in which Unmanned Aerial Vehicles (UAVs, or “drones”), now a predominantly military-backed technology, might be adapted for civilian and humanitarian purposes.
 With their versatility, drones offer new capabilities in the provision of essentials to stricken populations, especially in hard-to-reach or conflict-ridden zones.
 This emerging flight technology offers inventive options to bolster peace operations and humanitarian relief efforts and extend their reach.